Posted on August 23, 2013

 - In New York, in addition to passing a background check to verify that the applicant is not prohibited from possessing a firearm, no one may possess a handgun unless he or she is of “good moral character” and presents “no good cause” for denial of the license. [↩]

 - Rhode Island’s concealed handgun licensing process includes a requirement that the applicant pass a target shooting test.
 R.I.
 Gen. Laws § 11-47-15.
 Rhode Island does not require firing training or testing for other handgun licensees.
 Likewise, none of the other states listed above requires such training as part of its safety training or certification.
 Hawaii includes firing training as one of several options available to applicants to satisfy the firearms safety training requirement.
 Haw.
 Rev. Stat.
 Ann. § 134-2(g). [↩]

 - The most comprehensive system of regulating the purchase, possession and ownership of firearms combines licensing of gun owners with registration of all firearms.
-Additional information on registration of firearms, including the features of comprehensive registration laws, is contained in our Registration of Firearms policy summary. [↩]
+Additional information on registration of firearms, including the features of comprehensive registration laws, is contained in our summary on the Registration of Firearms. [↩]

 - See our summary on Reporting Lost or Stolen Firearms for further information about this requirement. [↩]